 One of the most important aspects of a project is managing it successfully to ensure additional funding and compliance.
 This may mean adhering to your reporting milestones, steadily spending your budget, monitoring subcontractors, hiring students, or managing the absence of a project team member.

 Compensation and Time and Effort Reporting

-All personnel paid from sponsored projects, whether they receive a Stipend or Release Time (see explanation below) are required to submit a Time and Effort Worksheet to the Grants and Compliance Accountant.
-For faculty release time, the worksheet only has to be submitted once per semester; for those being paid additional compensation, the worksheet must be submitted monthly.
+All personnel paid from sponsored projects, whether they receive a Stipend/Additional Compensation or Release Time (see explanation below) are required to submit a Time and Effort Worksheet to the Grants and Compliance Accountant.
+In the case of faculty Release Time it is submitted once per semester.
+For those being paid Additional Compensation the Time and Effort form must be submitted monthly.

 Time & Effort Reimbursement

 There are two possibilities for reimbursement for grant project work: